mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 >
 >We also may collect information about your online activities on websites and connected devices over time and across third-party websites, devices, apps and other online features and services.

-Worryingly, the privacy policy also includes loose wording that allows Stripe to sell data they collect to advertisers:
+Worryingly, the privacy policy also includes loose wording that allows Stripe to sell this data to advertisers:

 >When you visit our Sites or online services, both we and certain third parties collect information about your online activities over time and across different sites to provide you with advertising about products and services tailored to your individual interests (this type of advertising is called “interest-based advertising”).

 ## Mitigation

-For site owners to prevent this invasive tracking from Stripe, there are actually two problems to solve:
+For site owners to prevent this invasive tracking from Stripe, there are two problems to solve:

 1. Delay execution of Stripe's library until the user reaches a page where payment is required
 1. Unload the Stripe library after the user completes payment.

 ### Solving problem one: defer Stripe's script loading

 As mentioned [above](#confirming-the-issue), Stripe begins executing as soon as the app imports the library.
-Some implementers prevented this behavior by [adding asynchronous wrapper functions](https://stackoverflow.com/a/61248986/90388) or using [code splitting](https://webpack.js.org/guides/code-splitting/).
+Some developers intentionally prevent this behavior by [adding asynchronous wrapper functions](https://stackoverflow.com/a/61248986/90388) or using [code splitting](https://webpack.js.org/guides/code-splitting/).

 Fortunately, the stripe-js v.1.4.0 release, published last week [offers a cleaner solution](https://github.com/stripe/stripe-js/issues/43#issuecomment-614864800).
 The update introduced the `@stripe/stripe-js/pure` import path, which allows clients to import Stripe without side-effects: